ringo-framework/ringo/docs/source/start.rst

 Only values of the given modul are exported.
 By default, this includes *all* fields of the module (including foreign keys) but not the related objects.

-You can include the related objects as well in the export by setting `--include-relations`.
-However, this does not really include the related items and its values but only adds another field in the export with the name of the relation in the modul.
-The value will be the string representation of the related item.

 In case an exported item has no UUID in the database, a UUID is generated and added in the export but not in the database.
 Consider :ref:`clidb-resetuuid` if you want to get persistent UUIDs.